 The food at both sites is GOOD, particularly in comparison to the meals researchers would make if they were in charge of all the cooking.
 They are not fancy, and at EBLA, fresh vegetables are not a staple item on the menu, which is due mainly to difficulties in refrigerating food that has to be brought in by boat every two weeks.

-The course will be held from December 11th to the 23rd, 2017.
-This means that you should plan to arrive in Puerto Maldonado, Peru, on, or before, December 11th.
-US residents, it usually takes 1 day to fly to Lima (Peru’s capital) and then connect to a domestic flight to Puerto Maldonado, so you should be departing no later than December 10.
+The course will be held over the span of two weeks.
+This means that you should plan to arrive in Puerto Maldonado, Peru, on, or before, Day 1.
+US residents, it usually takes 1 day to fly to Lima (Peru’s capital) and then connect to a domestic flight to Puerto Maldonado, so you should be departing no later than Day 0.
 Please keep this in mind while booking your flights.

 If you choose to stay on in Peru you may, and we can even provide hotel recommendations for you depending on your travel plans.
 Please note: If you choose to arrive later or fly out earlier than the stipulated times for this course, you will be ENTIRELY responsible for traveling to or from the field station on your own.
 The group will travel together at a fixed time and we will not accommodate mistakes in flight plans except in extenuating circumstances.
 Please see the FAQs below for information on visas and vaccines.

 As with all of our courses, a comprehensive travel packet that contains information on when and how to book your travel, visas, vaccinations, and packing tips, will be made available to all students.
 This packet is provided to students once they have registered for the course.

 The fee for this course is $2500 and must be paid in full 6 weeks after online registration or by May 1, whichever comes first.
 The fee includes the following: